milen-sage/RAPID-Curation-Test-Project/README.md

 ### `03_create_doc_processing_compute_task.py`

 Creates a document-processing Compute Task using the Synapse REST API.
+E.g the task performs ETL operations converting inputs like PDFs, CSVs to the target schema specified in the Curation task above.

 The script uses the authenticated Synapse Python client for REST calls, so a separate HTTP authentication implementation is not needed.